yagoferrer/map-tools/README.md

 ## How can you contribute?
 Get involved!
 Check out the list of [feature requests](https://github.com/yagoferrer/gmplus/issues).
-All PRs and ideas are welcome
+All PRs and ideas are welcome.